 Jim Henry was born in Andagoya, Colombia in 1934.

 While his father worked for the Navy during World War II, the family moved to Evansville, Indiana.
 When the war ended in 1945, they moved to Oklahoma City, Oklahoma, where his father started his own farming equipment business.
 Jim graduated from Classen High School in 1952.
-Working summers and part-time during the school year, he paid for his own education at the University of Oklahoma, earning both a Bachelor’s and Master’s Degree in Petroleum Engineering by 1958.
+Working summers and part-time during the school year, he paid for his education at the University of Oklahoma, earning both a Bachelor’s and Master’s Degree in Petroleum Engineering by 1958.
 While at OU, Jim was president of Pi Epsilon Tau, a national honorary Petroleum Engineering Society.
 He was also elected to the Student Senate and was listed as one of 16 “Campus Personalities.”

 Jim briefly began his career with Humble Oil & Refining Company in McCamey, Texas, in 1958, before serving as a Lieutenant in the Air Force for the remainder of 1958 and 1959.
-Upon rejoining Humble, he worked in Monahans, Houston, Midland and Andrews, Texas.
+Upon rejoining Humble, he worked in Monahans, Houston, Midland, and Andrews, Texas.
 Jim changed employment to Skelly Oil Company in 1964 and transferred to Tulsa, Oklahoma.
 Returning to Midland in 1969, he began working as Chief Engineer for Solar Oil Company.
 When Solar closed, Jim formed H & L Consultants with Bob Landenberger, Chief Geologist, on November 1 of that year.

 In 1971, they renamed the company Henry & Landenberger, Inc. Jim bought out Mr. Landenberger in 1977 and founded Henry Petroleum LP, turning over company operations to Dennis Johnson in 1986.
-Jim did this so he would have more time for community involvement in charitable activities while remaining as CEO.
+Jim did this to have more time for community involvement in charitable activities while remaining as CEO.
 Dennis formed Summit Petroleum in 2006 and, when the company was sold to Concho Resources in 2008, Jim started Henry Resources LLC, where he continues as Chairman.

 Paula Henry was born in 1943, in Brownfield, Texas and raised in Carlsbad, New Mexico.